 Head of Group Benefits, Manulife Canada

-Few things change human behavior the way medical knowledge can.
+Few things change human behaviour the way medical knowledge can.
 Consider the ashtray.
 If we think back a few decades, before people fully understood the health effects of smoking, ashtrays were everywhere: in homes, offices, restaurants, even doctor’s offices.
 Today, the scarcity of ashtrays is symbolic of a significant change in habits, attitudes, and health.
 Similarly, I think in a few short years we’ll all look back and wonder how we took prescription drugs without first considering our personal genetic makeup.

 The new era of personalized medicine